socialsensor/graphdb-benchmarks/README.md

 - *Clustering Workload (CW)*: CW consists of a well-known community detection algorithm for modularity optimization, the Louvain Method.
 We adapt the algorithm on top of the benchmarked graph databases and employ cache techniques to take advantage of both graph database capabilities and in-memory execution speed.
 We measure the time the algorithm needs to converge.
 - *Massive Insertion Workload (MIW)*: we create the graph database and configure it for massive loading, then we populate it with a particular dataset.
 We measure the time for the creation of the whole graph.
 - *Single Insertion Workload (SIW)*: we create the graph database and load it with a particular dataset.
 Every object insertion (node or edge) is committed directly and the graph is constructed incrementally.
-We measure the insertion time per block, which consists of one thousand nodes and the edges that appear during the insertion of these nodes.
+We measure the insertion time per block, which consists of one thousand edges and the nodes that appear during the insertion of these edges.
 - *Query Workload (QW)*: we execute three common queries:
   * FindNeighbours (FN): finds the neighbours of all nodes.
   * FindAdjacentNodes (FA): finds the adjacent nodes of all edges.